Professor Graham Farmer

 - Holstov A, Morris P, Farmer G, Bridgens B. Towards sustainable adaptive building skins with embedded hygromorphic responsiveness.
 In: advanced building skins.
 2015, Graz University of Technology, Austria.

-- Farmer G, Bridgens B, Powell M. Creative Upcycling: reconnecting people, materials and place through making.
-Progress in Human Geography 2017.
+- Farmer G, Bridgens B, Powell M. Creative Upcycling: Reconnecting People, Materials and Place through Making.
+Journal of Cleaner Production 2017.
 Submitted.

 - Holstovs A, Farmer G, Bridgens B. Sustainable Materialisation of Responsive Architecture.
 Sustainability 2017, 9(3), 435.